What Are Effective Treatments for Addressing an Autoimmune Disease that Affects the Skin?

-So the first most important thing is to address your diet.
-So this is really critical.
+So, the first, most important thing is to address your diet.
+So, this is really critical.
 What’s coming in has to be very much healing-focused.
-So there are three kinds of elimination items that I recommend overall.
-Eliminate gluten.
-So this tends to be bread, pasta, items that are very much comforting foods for a lot of folks and very common in our standard American diet.
-So gluten is one.
+So, there are three kinds of elimination items that I recommend overall.

 The other thing that I recommend is to eliminate soy.
-A lot of my patients have irritations to soy and soy is as invasive, if not more invasive than some of those dairy-related products.
-Soy lecithin is a very common kind of binding agent and sometimes preservative that we’ll find in merely every packaged, shelf-based product.
+A lot of my patients have irritations to soy, and soy is as invasive, if not more invasive than some of those dairy-related products.
+Soy lecithin is a very common kind of binding agent and sometimes preservative that we’ll find in nearly every packaged, shelf-based product.
 We even see this in some of our liquid products.
-So read your labels.
+So, read your labels.
 That’s really key.

-Those three items, soy, dairy, and gluten, are very much oriented with inflammation product particularly the way many of these items are harvested or grown.
+Those three items, soy, dairy, and gluten, are very much oriented with inflammation production, particularly the way many of these items are harvested or grown.
 There’s an abundance of pesticides, herbicides, and insecticides.
 Those are very irritating to our digestive process and can cause inflammation.
-Long-term inflammation we will see skin eruptions.
+Long-term inflammation, we will see skin eruptions.
 So that’s critical.